Strategy of Breakthrough for Health and Wealth

 A few inputs always drive most of the output — and the pattern keeps repeating.

-Your job is to find the high-leverage nodes and amplify them.
+Your job is to identify the high-leverage nodes and amplify their impact.

 Business Example: